coreygair/gobal/README.md

 #### LEAST_RESP

-Dispatches rewuests to the backend with the lowest response time to recent requests.
+Dispatches requests to the backend with the lowest response time to recent requests.

 Measured by a simple moving average of recent request TTFB.